The first step towards adopting one of our dogs is to fill in our online application form.

 If you rent your home, we will require your landlords written agreement before you can visit the dogs.

 The online adoption form is important because it gives us information about your prior experience with dogs, lifestyle, work commitments and family (human and animal) so that we can recommend suitable dogs to you.
-We are sometimes very busy with applications, so please do not worry if it takes up to 3 to 4 days for us to contact you in response to your completed application.
-Although we do always try to respond within 24 hours.
 Please do not forget to tell us anything important, such as a non secure garden or a cat – as this will be picked up at the homecheck stage.

 You then visit the dogs in either their foster home or at the kennels.
 Please remember to take all members of the family with you.
 All members of the family have to be in favour of the adoption and agree the choice of dog for it to work in the long term.
 If you already own other dogs you will also need to bring these with you to ensure that they all get along.